ziqiaow/ziqiaow.github.io/_pages/about.md

 ### We are hiring
 We have several openings for a postdoctoral research associate and a master's-level biostatistician.
-To apply, please email your CV and names of 3 references to me at ziqiao.wang@virginia.edu.
+To apply, please submit your application online [Postdoc Position](https://jobs.virginia.edu/us/en/job/R0080294/Postdoctoral-Research-Associate-Department-of-Genome-Sciences) and [Biostatistician Position](https://jobs.virginia.edu/us/en/job/R0080295/Biostatistician-Department-of-Genome-Sciences).
+For questions, please email me at ziqiao.wang@virginia.edu.
 Applications received by February 28, 2026, will be given priority in the first review round; however, the positions will remain open until filled.

 Research directions include but not limited to multi-omics data integration, polygenic risk score analysis, modeling of gene–environment interactions, and Mendelian randomization studies for causal inference.
 There will be opportunities to collaborate with the Department of Statistics, School of Data Science, and UVA Comprehensive Cancer Center.